Sushi6006/CPU_RAM_Simulator/README.md

 - `README.md` is a readme
 - `makefile` is a makefile
 - `report.txt` is my report
-- `res` is a folder of provided stuff
+- `res/` is a folder of provided stuff
 - **input files**
   - `benchmark-cm.txt` is provided as required
   - `benchmark-cs.txt` is provided as required